Max Auschnitt: Beginnings

 Auschnitt claimed that Edgar alone ran TNC from 1929, but his connections to that company surfaced in later talk about his conflicts of interest.
 He was also among the managers of various foreign companies in Central Europe, as well as of Romanian-based companies, including Chrissoveloni and the Romanian Telephone Company.
 In 1931, he allied himself to Malaxa in order to acquire controlling interest in Creditanstalt.
 This business was overseen through their consortium, the Compagnie Européenne de Participations Industrielles (CEPI), which operated out of Monaco.
 A "brainchild of the Aușnit brothers", CEPI also provided security for Vickers' return on investments, which, in Monaco, were "free of currency restrictions and political danger".
+Vidran additionally notes that CEPI broke good practices by being at once the UDR's creditor and debtor.

 Clash with the Iron Guard

 Journalists circulated rumors according to which Auschnitt had enjoyed a close connection to Carol Caraiman, who, in 1930, became Carol II, King of the Romanians.
-According to such reports, it was he who arranged for Carol to meet and fall in love with Elena Lupescu, while also sponsoring him during his 1920s exile.
-Auschnitt belonged to a branch of Romanian Freemasonry, frequenting Meșterul Manole Lodge alongside Malaxa and Aristide Blank, and, through it, sponsoring Revista Fundațiilor Regale, a political-cultural journal.
+Vidran claims that, together, Auschnitt and Malaxa immediately sent 100 million lei to the monarch's cultural fund.
+According to other such reports, it was Auschnitt who arranged for Carol to meet and fall in love with Elena Lupescu, while also sponsoring him during his 1920s exile.
+Auschnitt belonged to a branch of Romanian Freemasonry, frequenting Meșterul Manole Lodge alongside Malaxa and Aristide Blank, and, through it, sponsoring Carol's political-cultural journal, Revista Fundațiilor Regale.
 All three financiers were also visible members of Carol's camarilla—although Auschnitt's inclusion was comparatively late.
 By January 1936, six former Finance Ministers, including two of the National Peasants' Party (PNȚ), were reportedly serving on the TNC's executive board.
 Such connections became the source of controversy, since Auschnitt, like Malaxa and Dumitru Mociornița, thrived on government contracts.
 As noted by economic historian Horațiu Dan, these figures "prospered strictly from contracts involving the state."
 Similarly, historian Ioan Scurtu mentions the "huge profits" collected by Auschnitt and Malaxa from such ventures, and how these were shared with Carol and his courtiers, including Ernest Urdăreanu.
 According to Scurtu, Carol was first persuaded to form this ring in June 1931, when Malaxa and Auschnitt presented him with a large bag of cash.